 After proceedings I said a quick hello to fellow-Sydneysider John Power, introduced myself to Dave Laing and Jen Jewel Brown and then Eric, Joe and I adjourned downstairs for dinner.
 There were a couple of big tables with some of the panel members on them, but yeah, no-one I really knew so I did feel a bit like a gatecrasher at a school reunion.
 But dinner was good, washed down with a few more glasses of that nice Heathcote Shiraz and then at a fairly respectable hour the three former Roadrunners grabbed the tram back into the city.

 John Dowler perhaps best summed it up when he said to me he was glad it had come out now because the practitioners and more importantly, the audience for it, were dying in droves.
-Hmmm, sobering—and a point sadly emphasised the following day when news came through that Company Caine singer Gulliver Smith (whose Buzzin’ With My Cousin is on the CD) had passed away.
+Hmmm, sobering—and a point sadly emphasised the following day when that Company Caine singer Gulliver Smith (whose Buzzin’ With My Cousin is on the CD) had passed away.

 The next morning, it was up early to catch the red Skybus shuttle from East Melbourne to Spencer Street station, then the red Skybus to Tullamarine Airport.
 Time for a coffee then the Jetstar flight to Sydney, which was painless and then I jumped on the airport train to Wynyard and transferred to the red M40 bus to Willoughby.
 Door to door right on 6 hours.
 Bring on the Stones!

 The line at the merchandise stall outside Allphones Arena was looooong … but Calum and I drove and were there nice and early, so we joined the queue.
 Unfortunately, by the time we got to the front both the items we wanted—a T-shirt and poster with a Fillmore-style design of a surfer shooting the curl of a wave shaped like the Stones’ trademark tongue—were sold out.
 Ah well.